SalesConnection/Caction-Support/docs/Delete,_Deactivate_or_Change_User.md

 <a id="section3"></a>
 ## ⚠ Change to a New User
-### What will happen if I change the resigned user to a new user from the system?
+### What happens if I replace a resigned user with a new user in the system?
-- All the items the resigned user was assigned to/created will be under the new user.<br>
+- The resigned user will no longer have the system access.<br>
-- The resigned user will not be able to log into (access) the system.<br>
+- The new user will have all items previously assigned to or created by the resigned user.<br>
-- All his data will remain in the system (e.g. Assigned to/ Creator column, job schedule, metrics, etc.)<br><br>
+- **All historical data** of the resigned user will be **overwritten** by the new user (e.g. Assigned to/ Creator columns, job schedule, metrics, etc.)<br><br>

 ### How to change to a new user?
 1. Go to desktop site navigation bar > User Management > User List.<br>
+   **Open User List Page Here:** [https://salesconnection.my/usermanage/userlist](https://salesconnection.my/usermanage/userlist)<br>
    *Note: Only certain admins can deactivate users.<br>

    <p align="center">